alexHardy872/DevCodeGroupCapstone/README.md

 - [ ] (5 points) As a database designer, I want to create an entity relationship (ER) diagram to show the relationships amongst my tables in my normalized database.

-- [ ] (5 points)As a project manager, I want to create a Trello board that has user stories broken down into tasks so that I can assign tasks to other team members as well as myself in order to efficiently reach the minimal viable product (MVP).
+- [ ] (5 points) As a project manager, I want to create a Trello board that has user stories broken down into tasks so that I can assign tasks to other team members as well as myself in order to efficiently reach the minimal viable product (MVP).

 - [ ] (5 points): Make good, consistent commits.

 - [ ] (10 points): Use asynchronous actions for all I/O calls made in my application, with a specific emphasis on all API actions.

-- [ ] : Complete all the instructor-approved features during the project approval phase, so that I can ensure the project is as good as it can be.
+- [ ] Complete all the instructor-approved features during the project approval phase, so that I can ensure the project is as good as it can be.
 (90 points)

 - [ ] Present to instructors and students.
 (20 points)

-*Create a free Trello accounthere:https://trello.com/*

-The ER Diagram and link to Trello board must be turned in with project.

 ## User Stories